mesosphere/dcos-docs-site/pages/services/cassandra/2.1.0-3.0.16/limitations/index.md

 ## Data Center Name

-The name of the data center cannot be changed after installation. `service.data_center` and `service.rack` options are not allowed to be modified once {{ data.techName }} is installed.
+The name of the data center cannot be changed after installation. `service.data_center` and `service.rack` options are not allowed to be modified once {{ model.techName }} is installed.

 ```
 "service": {